nagarjun226/carousel_website/README.md

 # carousel_website
-go code that creates a simple html carousel website from a cdv
+go code that creates a simple html carousel website from a csv